SP 5199 (Part 1), (Part 2), (Part 3), (Part 4), (Part 5), & (Part 6).

 |SP 5124 cut into the San Joaquin Daylight, with SP 3300/3301 combine behind and second RPO ahead.|

 At this stage in the construction I had installed the kit's supplied resin roof vents.
 I had not yet installed the modified roof vents which were over the RPO section, the smoke jack, mail catcher arms, grab irons on the side and roof, stirrup steps at the corners and doors, etc. The painting will still need a bit more work after the last of the roof vents are installed and the roof will be given a coat of flat finish to knock off the gloss reflections in these photos.

 I will leave Part 1 of the San Joaquin Daylight RPOs here for now.
-In Part 2 I will focus on the additional modifications needed to model the SP 5069 or 5070.
+In San Joaquin Daylight RPOs (Part 2) - SP 5069, I will focus on the additional modifications needed to model the SP 5069 or 5070.
 For details to finish the SP 5124, the are basically the same as I used in the SP 5199 (Part 1), (Part 2), (Part 3), (Part 4), and (Part 5).